elaintarha/herkkujemma/README.md

 ## Acknowledgments

-* Stack overflow for being an invaluable source os practical information
+* Stack overflow for being an invaluable source of information